-There are no dates involved in the film ‘Dunkirk’.
+How accurate is Christopher Nolan’s Dunkirk?
+For a start, there are no dates involved in the film Dunkirk.
 You’re never quite sure exactly what point we’re entering it, but there is a timescale for what is going along on the beaches and along the east mole (the jetty that extends out of the old Dunkirk harbour).

 However, at the beginning of the operation, there wasn’t much hope that very many would be picked up at all, and what you don’t get in the film is any sense of what’s come before.

 You’re only told that the British Army is surrounded, and they have to get out of Dunkirk, and that’s it.

 In my book, The Battle of Britain, the idea that “The Battle of Britain” doesn’t begin in July 1940 is central to the thesis, and instead it actually begins with the Dunkirk evacuation because it’s the first time RAF Fighter Command are in operation over the skies.

 That week is when Britain comes closest to losing the war: Monday, 27 May 1940, ‘Black Monday’.

 One of the things that Dunkirk gets right is when you see from the perspective of the two Tommy’s and one Frenchman, I think their experiences are pretty close to what a lot of people would have been experiencing.